gkorpal/gkorpal.github.io/_drafts/draft2.md

 5. [Pulseaudio+BlueZ](https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting#Disable_Bluetooth_support): due to unavailability of Bluetooth in my computer and presence of Pulseaudio and BlueZ 5.53 in Ubuntu 20.04.

-6. [initramfs](https://askubuntu.com/questions/1245458/getting-the-message-0-283078-initramfs-unpacking-failed-decoding-failed-wh): This is for boot speed improvements through changing the default kernel compression algorithm to lz4 in Ubuntu 20.04.
+6. [initramfs](https://askubuntu.com/questions/1245458/getting-the-message-0-283078-initramfs-unpacking-failed-decoding-failed-wh): Boot speed improvements through changing the default kernel compression algorithm to lz4 (in Ubuntu 19.10) on most architectures, and changing the default initramfs compression algorithm to lz4 on all architectures.
+Somehow doesn't work well for my PC.
+Has to apply the fix everytime this package is updated.

 7. [UVC driver/Alsa](https://bbs.archlinux.org/viewtopic.php?id=250667): The audio driver of Webcam leading to error during boot.